henriquedcm/thread_race/README.md

-# thread-race
+# thread_race
-Simple game using threading, process time and request.
+Simple bet game on threads race using threading, request and performance counter.